Carlson School Alumni

 With more than 50,000 members in 78 countries, the Carlson School alumni network forms a cross-section of some of the world's most influential business leaders.
 Discover new opportunities to grow your network, give back to the School, take advantage of opportunities for professional development, and more.

 Alumni Around the Country

 Show your Gopher pride this fall and join us for Homecoming 2016 on October 20, 21, and 22.
-Events include our GOLD Soiree, Homecoming Parade Watch Party, and the Golden Gopher football game against the Rutgers University Scarlet Knights.
+Events include our GOLD Soiree, Homecoming Parade Watch Party, Alumni Tailgate, and the Golden Gopher football game against the Rutgers University Scarlet Knights.
 We hope to see you all there, sporting your maroon and gold!

 Alumni in the News

 Charles Kummeth, '93 MBA